Jobs & Internships

 Your broad and rigorous academic pursuits give you the foundation for any field, profession or industry.
 Employers value liberal arts graduates for their ability to express their ideas, write effectively, think critically and creatively, and learn continuously.
 Wesleyan students possess these attributes along with heightened sensitivity around issues of diversity, multiculturalism, and fairness.
 Throw in high energy, passion, and a dogged work ethic, and you have a winning combination for career success.

 To maximize your search for a job or internship, you must take advantage of all available resources.
 Think about your passions and interests, and then find an internship or volunteer program, or a longer term program that relates to your chosen career path.
-Make sure you're making use of our online job database, MyCC, our On-Campus Interviewing Program, employer information sessions, the WesCAN alumni database, the WesSID internship database, and the online resources listed on this site (see Step 2 below).
+Make sure you're making use all of our online job database, MyCC, our On-Campus Recruiting Program, employer information sessions, the WesSID internship database (in your ePortfolio), and the online resources listed on this site (see Step 2 below).

 After you have reviewed the search process, meet with a counselor to review and refine your strategy.